 Downtown Oklahoma City offers many affordable parking options for visitors.
-An interactive parking map highlights parking locations throughout downtown as well as upcoming events in Oklahoma City!
+A parking map highlights parking locations throughout downtown as well as upcoming events in Oklahoma City!
 For more information about parking in downtown Oklahoma City, visit www.parkingokc.com.

 The Central Oklahoma Transportation & Parking Authority (COTPA) operates, maintains and manages approximately 1,500 meters in Downtown Oklahoma City.
 The meters are a combination of electronic and mechanical meters and there are both one and two hour meter zones.
 Rates vary by meter and are enforced from 8 a.m. until 6 p.m., Monday through Saturday, with the exception of some holidays.
 Visit www.parkingokc.com for more information.

 A parking lot (Progressive Parking) is located directly north of the Museum on the northwest corner of Hudson and Robert S. Kerr.
 Parking rates for this lot are as follows: